cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

     Show a TA the location of switches `SW[0]` through `SW[4]` on the board.
 Show the TA the location of seven-segment displays `HEX0` and `HEX1` on the board.
-Show the TA your top-level connections, and clearly explain how the inputs and outputs of your `DisplayUnopt_GL` Verilog module will be hooked up to the physical switches and seven-segment displays on the board.
+Show the TA your top-level connections in Verilog, and clearly explain how the inputs and outputs of your `DisplayUnopt_GL` Verilog module will be hooked up to the physical switches and seven-segment displays on the board.
 Explain to the TA what is the expected behavior (i.e., when we flip these switches, we expect this to happen).

 ### 3.2.
 Synthesize and Analyze